 5. UNDERSTAND THAT ALIGNMENT AROUND YOUR STRATEGY WILL BE THE BIGGEST ISSUE FOR TRANSFER GROWTH.✞

 "Church obesity" is one unexpected form of church growth.
 The most effective long term type is relational evangelism growth.
 Church obesity seems to be the dominant form of church growth in many churches in recent years.
 There are at least two forms of obesity growth that can occur.
 First, it happens in the "social" type of church.
 Here, the people major on big dinners, bingo bonanzas, and picnic parties, in fact, anything that raises money to keep the church going.
-The idea is that you invite people into a free meal or to a play or to receive some kind of entertainment and hope that they will stay long enough to make church members.
+The idea is that you invite people into a free meal or a play or receive some kind of entertainment and hope that they will stay long enough to make church members.
 The fellowship of church believers becomes little more than a private club meeting on the church premises.
 Someone has commented, "Many church clubs don't even have God as a member!"
 "Evangelism Growth," however, is the sole vehicle for constant church growth.
-Evangelism growth seeks to add meaning to life for those people within the church and endeavors to share the Good News of Jesus Christ with others outside.✞
+Evangelism growth seeks to add meaning to life for those within the church and endeavors to share the Good News of Jesus Christ with others outside.✞

 Local evangelism creates changed lives like the crusading type of evangelism.
 Both have their place and importance in today's society.
 That so many have come to genuine faith in previous decades through television, and crusade evangelism is undeniable.
-A questionnaire in the Liverpool area many years ago showed beyond a shadow of a doubt that among all the pastors questioned, more than half are converted or deeply influenced as a result of a Billy Graham crusade.
+A questionnaire in the Liverpool area many years ago showed beyond a shadow of a doubt that among all the pastors questioned, more than half were converted or deeply influenced as a result of a Billy Graham crusade.
 Local church evangelism is, however, in the long run, better than crusade evangelism.
-It concentrates on building relationships in a worshipping group and influencing a community for Christ by using the gifts and skills of the local church body.
+It concentrates on building relationships in a worshipping group and influencing Christ's community by using the gifts and skills of the local church body.
 Local evangelism is primarily faith gossiped and is genuinely for the people, of the people and by the people.
 Local church evangelism is the non-addictive, freedom bringing, joy expressing opium for the masses.
 It builds changed lives, strong families, and a healthy, prosperous nation.
 Let us consider why it has not been all that successful in the recent past.
 Let us look at some of the things which obstruct growth.
 In the process, we might gain fresh insights into our congregation!✞